Year of Publication

 A recommendation for practice includes the use of the NCA/WR Identity Guide to help preservice teachers of literacy become aware of their identity during field experiences.
 Further, providing an opportunity for reflection when standardized tests are administered could lead to metacognition, which is helpful for the identity development of preservice teachers.
 Recommendations for future research include examining different populations of preservice teachers and further exploring standardized testing related to identity.
 This study showed that preservice teachers of literacy navigate a path of diverse experiences as they learn to author themselves in the figured worlds of the field experiences.
 These experiences serve to shape them as future teachers and continued exploration of the specifics of their identity development will assist in creating strong teachers who are equipped to face the challenges of providing quality literacy instruction.

 Grow, Lindsay Pearle, "THE IDENTITY DEVELOPMENT OF PRESERVICE TEACHERS OF LITERACY IN FIELD EXPERIENCES CONSIDERING THEIR PRIOR KNOWLEDGE" (2011).
 University of Kentucky Doctoral Dissertations.
-Paper 195.
+195.